$3.5 million FCLF financing

-The new Aurora Palms community includes 25 newly constructed 2-bedroom, affordable apartments aimed to provide affordable workforce housing for families including firefighters, teachers, social workers, and others who have difficulty finding affordable rental homes.
-Recognizing that housing instability is one of the most prominent problems facing individuals exiting foster care, the community will also reserve several housing units for these young adults in Brevard County.
+The new Aurora Palms community includes 25 newly constructed 2-bedroom, affordable apartments aimed to provide affordable workforce housing for individuals and families including firefighters, teachers, social workers, and others who have difficulty finding affordable rental homes.
+Recognizing that housing instability is one of the most prominent problems facing individuals exiting foster care, the community will also reserve several housing units for young adults aging out of foster care in Brevard County.

 In addition, this program will include an income qualified employee living on-site to assist youth exiting foster care with their transition to independent living.
 As the project develops, HABC will receive feedback from Brevard Family Partnership’s Youth Leadership Council of foster youth committed to giving foster youth voice and choice in impacting change in foster care policy and practice.

 Florida Community Loan Fund provided $3.5 million in financing to the Housing Authority of Brevard for the construction of Aurora Palms.
-All apartments will be handicap accessible, include energy-efficient features to keep costs low for residents, and meet hurricane resistant building standards.
+All apartments are handicap accessible, include energy-efficient features to keep costs low for residents, and meet hurricane resistant building standards.
 The property is located adjacent to a large municipal park and recreation area, a community center, and close to primary and middle schools with public transportation made convenient with a bus stop located directly in front of the site.
-Construction is expected to begin in fall 2019 and be completed within a year.
+Construction began in fall 2019 and units were ready for occupancy in May 2020.